Interview with founders Emily & Jonathan

-A few years ago, our family had just moved back to Surrey from California, where Jonathan had been working for a digital health start-up company.
+A few years ago, our family moved back to Surrey from California, where Jonathan had been working for a digital health start-up company.
 We needed a lot of new bedding, duvets, pillows and bed linen.
 It had to be amazing quality to give us the best night’s sleep, and it had to be suitable for dust mite allergy sufferers too, as Emily is allergic to dust mites.
 We thought it would be pretty straightforward.

 OUR MISSION: IN SEARCH OF THE PERFECT BEDDING

 Our first online search proved the opposite.
 There was so much choice and so many claims, it was beyond confusing.
 How could we choose the best duvet?
 Is duck down better than goose?
 Which materials are truly hypoallergenic?
 And why are there so many types of Egyptian cotton?

 Among the blizzard of claims and counter-claims, we found it impossible to work out what was best.

 The duvet came first.
 We had dreams of the perfect, fluffy duvet that cocoons your body like a cloud.

 Natural fillings such as goose down, duck down and feathers were the obvious choice as they’re soft, warm, breathable and washable.

 Goose down and duck down both have their advantages.
 Down is the finest layer of feathers found underneath the outer plumage of the bird.
 If you imagine it like a dandelion head, it radiates out, trapping warmth in the air pockets between the filaments.
 Nature creates it as a layer of insulation and it’s around three times warmer than synthetic materials.